atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/views.md

 ### WITH CHECK OPTION

-Adding ‘WITH CHECK OPTION’ to the end of a CREATE VIEW statement ensures that, if the view is updated, the update does not conflict with the view.
-For example, if a column is created on a view where dlstate must be ‘MD’, then the user cannot INSERT a row into the view where the dlstate is ‘VA.’
+Adding 'WITH CHECK OPTION' to the end of a CREATE VIEW statement ensures that, if the view is updated, the update does not conflict with the view.
+For example, if a column is created on a view where dlstate must be 'MD', then the user cannot INSERT a row into the view where the dlstate is 'VA.'

 It will return an error :
 ```sql